SAMexpert logo

 Version upgrades, the other benefit, don't happen that often.
 Also, Microsoft had only recently released Windows Server 2022, the version that Jennifer may upgrade to even if she dropped paying for Software Assurance.

-However, we should not discount that she was migrating to Azure and could reduce costs using Azure Hybrid Benefits.
+However, we should not discount the fact that she was migrating to Azure and that she could reduce costs using Azure Hybrid Benefits.

-The number of physical servers was in the process of being reduced.
-Therefore, Core Infrastructure Standard licenses were being freed up.
-If Jennifer renewed Software Assurance on them, she could re-use these licenses in Azure to achieve considerable cost savings.
+The number of physical servers was being reduced, freeing up Core Infrastructure Standard licenses.
+If Jennifer renewed Software Assurance on them, she could reuse these licenses in Azure to achieve considerable cost savings.

-But there is no Software Assurance in CSP.
-So a renewal from EA to CSP is impossible.
+However, CSP does not offer Software Assurance, so a renewal from EA to CSP is impossible.
 Is there an alternative option in CSP?
 Yes.
 CSP provides subscription licences for Windows Server.

 At the time of Jennifer's EA renewal, only Windows Server Standard was available.
 Since October 2022, Microsoft has also added Windows Server Datacenter subscription licences.
 You may take them to Azure.
-They are even named "Subscription licenses for Azure".
-And they are also cheaper than Azure pay-as-you-go licensing.
+They are even named "Subscription licenses for Azure."
+They are also cheaper than Azure pay-as-you-go licensing.

 And here are a few things that you need to consider: